-The progression through the G1 phase of the cell cycle is controlled by different Cyclin Dependent Kinases (CDKs) that might be associated to numerous cyclin isoforms.
-After the human genome project, a bunch of new CDKs and cyclins appeared.
-They are different from a structural point of view from the canonical ones and the physiological role of these new proteins is unknown.
+The progression through the G1 phase of the cell cycle is controlled by different cyclin-dependent kinases (CDKs) that might be associated with numerous cyclin isoforms.
+After the Human Genome Project, a number of new CDKs and cyclins were discovered.
+Structurally, these new proteins are different from canonical proteins and their physiological role is unknown.

-Our work is focused on the elucidation of the role of these new cyclins in the control of cell cycle.
+Our work focuses on finding out what the role of these new cyclins is in cell-cycle control.

-Defining roles for the new CDK/cyclins in cancer
+Defining the role of the new CDK/cyclins in cancer

-Defining roles for the new CDK/cyclins in stem cells
+Defining the role of the new CDK/cyclins in stem cells

 Finding out the role of Polyphosphate in the cell cycle